bahrus/json-merge/README.md

 If a framework can't handle it running inside a render function, the framework needs to see a therapist for controlling issues.

 The UI is still a function of state.
-All we've done is given some part of the rendering responsibility to json-merge (and of course the grid takes it from there).
+All we've done is give some part of the rendering responsibility to xtal-insert-json (and of course the grid takes it from there).

 ### You're mixing concerns!